 – Mutual understanding between youth from different countries

-The Experiment Digital participants are 14-19 years old, are currently enrolled in or have not yet completed high school, and reside in the United States, Algeria, Iraq, or Yemen.
+The Experiment Digital participants are 14-19 years old and are currently enrolled in or have not yet completed high school.

 Application Deadline – March 14, 2021, 11.59 pm (EST)

 Please note: We request that applicants contact us via email and not phone; due to our small staff and the large volume of applications we receive, we cannot field inquiry calls.

 This position requires 7-10 hours per week between late May and mid-August, including three weeks of Facilitator Training, nine weeks of The Experiment: Digital program implementation, and one week of program follow-on responsibilities.

 - Facilitate asynchronous online discussions for 25-35 program participants (about 1 hour per day, with an expected response time of no more than 24 hours to participant posts/communications);